Brett Heidi of Olds, Alberta, Canada is a contemporary painter of wildlife & western themes.

+Growing up in a quaint farming community, Brett developed respect for animals, appreciation for a simple life, and an awe for nature's unchanging beauty.
+She and her husband continue to soak in the vistas that Alberta is abundant in.
 The incredible view of the Rocky Mountains that are preceded by farm fields and rolling foothills, the charm of their neighboring city Calgary with the unique skyline back dropped by the Rockies and hosts the winding Bow River, and just an hour west is a mountainous oasis, Banff National Park where she finds inspiration for her forest animal pieces and mountain scenes.
-Having had the opportunity to live in Mexico for 6 years and absorb some it's colourful culture has also added to her perspectives.
+Having had the opportunity to live in Mexico for 6 years and absorb some it's culture and colour has also added to her perspectives.

-Since 2014 Brett Heidi has developed an individual that has been by identified by it's loose large brushstrokes and the use of undermixed color.
+Since 2014 Brett Heidi has developed an individual style that has been by identified by it's loose large brushstrokes and the use of undermixed color.

 Brett Heidi approaches a painting with more in mind than just "to paint a subject", but to discover the story in a subject or the feeling of an occasion and convey it visually.

 "From the beginning stages of planning and composition to the very last touch of paint, I have a story in my mind for each piece.
 This will dictate how much I might focus on such things as an animal's eyes or some other feature, amount of detail, movement, mood, or colour intensity.
-Although I have my own story behind each piece, I hope that each viewer may be evoked to have to have their own story or recall a treasured memory."
+Although I have my own story behind each piece, I hope that each viewer may be evoked to have their own story or recall a treasured memory."

-"Art is Music to the Eye, Life's Beauty put on Canvas tell a Story and Evoke Emotion"
+"Art is music to the eye, life’s beauty put on canvas tell a story and evoke emotion"